Carrier-envelope phase and pulse shape effects on vacuum pair production in asymmetric electric fields with bell-shaped envelopes: Momentum distribution

 \section{Momentum distribution}

 In this section we present numerical results for the asymptotic momentum distribution of the produced pairs for a range of field parameters.
-As mentioned above, we fix the rising pulse width at $\tau_1 = 8/m$ and vary the falling pulse width as $\tau_2 = \beta\tau_1$.
+As mentioned in the previous section, we fix the rising pulse width at $\tau_1 = 8/m$ and vary the falling pulse width with $\beta$ defined by $\tau_2 = \beta\tau_1$.
 We also set $k_y = 0$ whenever plotting the momentum distributions.
 This does not entail a loss of generality because the system exhibits a cylindrical symmetry about the $z$-axis due to the fact that the electric field is linearly polarized and directed along that axis.
-Obviously, this cylindrical symmetry need not persist for other polarizations \cite{BlinnePhD, li2015effects}.
-Furthermore, by choosing the reference point of the vector potential at $t=\infty$ in \eqref{def:vectorPotential}, the distinction between the canonical and kinetic momentum is removed in the asymptotic region.
+Obviously, this cylindrical symmetry need not persist for other polarizations; see, e.g., Refs.~\cite{BlinnePhD, blinne2014rotating, olugh2019pair, aleksandrov2024rotating, li2015effects} and the references therein.
+We remind the reader that the reference point of the vector potential \eqref{def:vectorPotential} was chosen at $t=+\infty$ so as to remove the distinction between the canonical and kinetic momentum in the asymptotic region.